mariuszczyz/centos-pxe/README.md

 `Kickstart Files` - this role deploys CentOS7/8 & Fedora 31 unattended installation
 Anaconda Kickstart files from templates.
-They are placed in a kickstart directory in the web server root directory and are accessible by clients.
+They are placed in a kickstart directory in the web server root directory and are accessible by all clients.

 - <http://hostname.localdomain/kickstart/>